-Benesi et al. (2004) evaluated twenty cassava genotypes at two locations in Malawi and reported root dry matter values that ranged between 37.63 and 47.6%.
+Benesi et al. (2004) evaluated twenty cassava genotypes at two Benesi et al. (2004) evaluated twenty router values that ranged between locations in Malawi and reported root dry matter values stated dry matter content values 37.63 and 47.6%.
 Afuakwa et al. (1999) have stated dry matter content values of 30%, 27%, 30% and 40 for 'Afisiafi', 'Gblemoduade', 'Abasafitaa' and 'Tekbankye' respectively.
 These reported dry matter content values compare favourably with the figures obtained in this work, even though the present reported values are on the high side.

-The significant (P<0.05) difference observed amongst the treatment effects may be attributed to genetic differences amongst the cassava genotypes as has been indicated by the studies of Pérez et al. (2001).
+The significant (P<0.05) difference observed amongst the treatment effects may be attributed to genetic differences amongst the genotypes as has been indicated by the studies of Pérez et al. (2001).